 At the same time, a number of substitutes for the products exist, which explains why initiatives to curb plastic bag use have been successful in some places.
-How those substitutes compare with traditional plastic bags on a life-cycle assessment level is demonstrated in Figure 1 below, which shows the results of a report compiled by Rae Dilli for the Australian state of Victoria in 2007.
+How those substitutes compare with traditional plastic bags on a life-cycle assessment level is demonstrated in Figure 1 on page 31, which shows the results of a report compiled by Rae Dilli for the Australian state of Victoria in 2007.

 The Australian research ranked five different bag options and scored each across a number of different criteria, including material consumption, global warming impact and litter.
 Lower numbers in each category equated to less environmental or aesthetic impact.
 In the testing, a reusable non-woven polypropylene bag received a 1 – the best score possible – in all categories.
 As the figure shows, other bag options scored well in some categories, but no others notched a 1 in every column.